rubenmiddelman/STM32_Sequencer/README.md

 - midi note on and off
 - simple sequencing
 - notes being played from array
+- python interface to uart
+- WS2812b LED's

 ## future features to add
 - Audio not midi output
-- python interface to uart
 - USB midi output